leewinder/ng2-file-drop/README.md

 You can specify a set of callbacks that will trigger when a drag event happens, which can be seen in [size-validation](https://github.com/leewinder/ng2-file-drop/tree/master/samples/src/app/components/file-drop-samples/size-validation).

 The available callbacks are
-- When a file is initially dragged into the target space
+- When a file (or many files) is initially dragged into the target space
-- When a file is dragged out of the target space
+- When a file (or many files) is dragged out of the target space
-- When a file is dropped and it is _accepted_ by 'ng2-file-drop'
+- When a file is dropped and it is _accepted_ by 'ng2-file-drop' (when ng2FileDropAcceptMultiple = false)
-- When a file is dropped and it is _rejected_ by 'ng2-file-drop'
+- When a file is dropped and it is _rejected_ by 'ng2-file-drop' (when ng2FileDropAcceptMultiple = false)
+- When a file or many files are dropped (when ng2FileDropAcceptMultiple = true)

 ```TypeScript
 import { Component } from '@angular/core';